berkeleyauv/behavior_tree/README.md

 | max_msg_per_second|25|ZMQ message rate limit for Groot|

-Note that all plugins specified in the `plugins` parameter should be pointed to by the `LD_LIBRARY_PATH` environemnt variable.
+Note that all plugins specified in the `plugins` parameter should be pointed to by the `LD_LIBRARY_PATH` environment variable.
 This should be handled automatically when sourcing the ROS2 workspace but if issues come up you can check to make sure LD_LIBRARY_PATH is set correctly by running `echo $LD_LIBRARY_PATH` in the terminal where you are having issues running the